work with object's attached files

 you edit your own personal copy: any edits that you make to that

-file will not automatically appear in Oberon.
+file will not automatically appear in OBEROn.
 The only way to have

 those changes visible to other users is to either put the new version.